ottok/salsa-ci-pipeline/README.md

 ### Avoid autopkgtest failures on systemd masked tmp

-If an autopkgtest fail with:
+If an autopkgtest fails with:

 ```shell
 $> systemctl restart myservice